playframework/play-plugins/guice/README.md

 * Allow constructor injection via delegate

-the idea is the same as this https://github.com/typesafehub/play-plugins/tree/master/inject/sample_without_static_field
+this design pattern can be achieved the same as with manual Injection.
+[This] (https://github.com/typesafehub/play-plugins/tree/master/inject/sample_without_static_field) sample app demonstrates it.

 * Allows static field injection to a preconfigured package (```controllers``` by default) ie